yukiwukii/nscc-guide/Running jupyter-notebooks.md

 tmux a -t my_session # Enter my_session terminal
 tmux kill-session -t my_session # Delete the my_session terminal
 ```
-Once you are on a `tmux` session, you can exit the session by pressing control (not command!) + B. Check this tmux cheatsheet for other controls.
-TODO: Add the cheatsheet.
+Once you are on a `tmux` session, you can exit the session by pressing control (not command!) + B. Check this [tmux cheatsheet](https://tmuxcheatsheet.com/) for other controls.
 ## Interactive Session
 Submitting the job file using `qstat`, you will only see the output after the job is done.
 However, if you need to monitor the progress, you can submit an interactive session instead.
 Just change `qstat <job_file>` to `qstat -I <job_file>`.
 In the mafia analogy, this is equivalent of you doing the dirty job yourself, instead of asking for a worker.